 Alumni and alumni parents may apply for board membership, as may outstanding community members with an understanding of Montessori philosophy and a passion for education.
-In addition, current parents who have been at the school for at least 5 years are eligible to apply.
-Inquiries are welcome at firstname.lastname@example.org.
+Inquiries are welcome at email@example.com.

 The initial term for an MSB Board member is 3 years, which may be followed by renewable 1-year terms.
 The Board meets quarterly and as needed between regular meetings.
 Board business is normally handled between the quarterly meetings via email.
 Board members are asked to attend the annual MSB auction and to contribute to the Annual Appeal.
 The time commitment is approximately 5-10 hours per month.